Altinn/app-frontend-react/adr/002-backend-data-initialization.md

 - No client refetch for data already embedded at boot.
 - Path URLs work for all previously supported deep links; legacy hashes redirect.
 - Parties/instances APIs expose tested pagination; UI consumes it.
-- RuleHandler/RuleConfiguration removed from templates and docs.
+- Update RuleHandler/RuleConfiguration to mention that this functionality will be removed in future versions.

 **Sources:** Epic details and tasks from Altinn/altinn-studio issue #16309. ([GitHub][1])